Lodo Guenzi: Acting career

 In 2020, Guenzi made his acting debut with a leading role in the film Adventures Italian Style (Est - Dittatura Last Minute) by Antonio Pisu.
 In 2022, he starred in the comedy Il giorno più bello by Andrea Zalone, in the drama film La California by Cinzia Bomoll, and in the Amazon Christmas comedy Improvvisamente Natale by Francesco Patierno.

 In 2023, he starred in the film The Fourteenth Sunday of Ordinary Time, directed by Pupi Avati.
+In 2025, he was part of Adventures Italian Style: Reloaded, the sequel to the 2020 movie.